jontio/jserialize/README.md

-# JSerialize: Simple serialization
+# JSerialize: Simple serialization for Qt

-Simple serialization of simple type in classes.
+Simple serialization of simple type in classes for Qt.
 Useful for saving things to disk and transmitting stuff from one place to another.

 # Example